jsborjesson/SudokuSolver/docs/TestCases.md

 the system shows an appropriate result, even if the phrasing differs the expected results here.

-## Requirements

-- Solving a sudoku should always take less than a second.

 ## Testcase 1.1: Navigate to page

 1. Navigate to the page